lgm527/git_stats/README.md

 # Git_Stats
+Have you (a developer) ever been jealous of a baseball player?
+I mean, they have these awesome cards with their pictures and stats about how accomplished they are!

+Want one?

-the baseball card for programmers
+Look no further, here is the baseball card for developers!

 ## Goal
 utilize the GitHub API to display the statistics of a user